D2L Quality Assurance (QA) Software Engineer Salary | CA$79.1K-CA$146K+ | Levels.fyi

 The median Quality Assurance (QA) Software Engineer compensation in Canada package at D2L totals CA$102K per year.
-View the base salary, stock, and bonus breakdowns for D2L's total compensation packages.
+View the base salary, equity, and bonus breakdowns for D2L's total compensation packages.
 Last updated: 10/7/2025

 Company